-HDL also increase the bioavailibility of nitric oxide (important regulator of vascular function and blood pressure), is an antioxidant, anti inflammatory, anti thrombotic, all contributing to to its anti atherogenic properties.
+HDL also increase the bioavailability of nitric oxide (important regulator of vascular function and blood pressure), is an antioxidant, anti-inflammatory, antithrombotic, all contributing to its anti-atherogenic properties.

 The basic understanding that dietary intake of saturated fat and LDL levels, predict CVD is to say the least, questionable.
 The current model of reducing fat intake (and increased carbs) has a marked negative effect on TG and HDL.

 The TG/HDL ratio is a broader assessment of risk and its relationship with insulin resistance, making it superior and more accurate than focussing on LDL.

 How do we improve the TG/HDL ratio?
 By reducing carbs we improve all CVD risk factors